DevelopingGod/ExpenseBuilder/README.md

 * **⚡ Ultra-Lightweight:** Optimized performance with an app size of just **~3 MB**.
 * **🔒 Privacy Focused:** 100% Offline storage.
 Your financial data stays on your device.
 * **📋 Custom Category:** You can add your custom category and items under that category (eg. Insurance).
+* **💸 Payment Options:** Select from Cash, Card/UPI and Cheque options as per you need per transaction.

 ## 🛠️ Tech Stack